json-schema-org/community/GOVERNANCE.md

 1. **Consensus**: The JSON Schema Project tries by default to find consensus in all the strategic decision by using the consensus mechanism described below.

-2. **Voting**: It is ok use the voting process for those cases when the discussion has already occurred so we can use this simple yet powerful mechanism.
+2. **Voting**: It is OK use the voting process for those cases when the discussion has already occurred or discussion and discovery is not required.
+Voting is a simple yet powerful mechanism.

 ### Decision-making via consensus